segmentio/segment-docs/src/connections/destinations/catalog/actions-the-trade-desk-crm/index.md

 3. Search for **The Trade Desk CRM** and select the destination.
 4. Click on **Configure The Trade Desk CRM**.
 5. On the **Select Source** screen, your Engage space should already be selected as the source.
 Click on **Confirm Source**.
-6. Once authenticated, enter your Authentication Token and Advertiser ID from your [The Trade Desk's CRM Data Platform API](https://api.thetradedesk.com/v3/portal/data/doc/DataIntegrateCRMData){:target="_blank"} account.
+6. After authenticating, enter your Authentication Token and Advertiser ID from your [The Trade Desk's CRM Data Platform API](https://api.thetradedesk.com/v3/portal/data/doc/DataIntegrateCRMData){:target="_blank"} account.
 Enable the destination by toggling **Enable Destination** and click **Save Changes**.
 7. Navigate to the **Mappings** tab, click **New Mapping**, and choose **Sync Audience to CRM Data Segment**.
 8. In the **Select mappings** section, input the PII Type and maintain other defaults.
 Click **Save** and toggle to enable the mapping.
    - **Create only one mapping for every instance.**